MisinformedOwl/WarframeArcanePriceChecker/README.md

 ### Whats the point of EstablishXMLArcanes.py
 Well it's actually creating the json file in the same area.
 I started using XML, didn't realise you cant have integers.
 So i switched.
 Anyways, this file creates that file.
 It establishes the arcanes available by loid to roll for.
 Aswell as their dropchances displayed on the warframe wiki.

+## The Data

+The data available in the csv is as follows:

+- Name: The name of the arcane
+- DropChance: The chance to get the arcane when rolling using loid in the sanctum
+- Price: The average cheapest 5 prices of the arcane at max rank.
+- ValueProposition: The updated price given the drop chance ``(Price/100)*DropChance``
+- Volume: The average volume of sales in the last 48 hours
+- Faction: Which faction that cavia belongs to